OuterCorner/OpenSSL/README.md

 carthage update
 ```

-By default Carthage will download the pre-build binaries (faster), if you want to compule from source pass ```--no-use-binaries``` to the update command above.
+By default Carthage will download the pre-build binaries (faster), if you want to compile from source pass ```--no-use-binaries``` to the update command above.

 ## Usage